Degeneration of Kaehler structures and half-form quantization of toric varieties: Introduction

 We will also consider another method for comparing quantizations associated to different complex structures.
 Namely, one can construct a (finite-rank) Hilbert bundle over the space of toric complex structures on $X$ with the fiber at a point being the quantum Hilbert space associated to that complex structure.
 When the half-form correction is not included, the quantum Hilbert bundle is a subbundle of a trivial bundle, and hence carries a canonical connection obtained by orthogonal projection of the trivial connection.
 This connection is called the \emph{quantum connection.} It was first introduced and studied by Axelrod, della Pietra and Witten in \cite{Axelrod-DellaPietra-Witten} and, from a slightly different point of view, by Hitchin in \cite{Hitchin90}.
 See also \cite{Andersen-Gammelgaard-Lauridsen} for a treatment which includes the half-form correction.

 For linear complex structures on a symplectic vector space, the quantum connection turns out to be projectively flat, which means that up to a constant, one may identify all K\"{a}hler quantizations at once.
 To extend the connection to the boundary of the space of complex structures, and thus study their degenerations and relate real quantizations to K\"{a}hler quantizations, one must introduce the half-form correction; parallel transport of the resulting corrected quantum connection, still in the case of linear complex structures, was studied by the first author and Wu in \cite{Kirwin-Wu06}, where it was found that parallel transport along geodesics with internal endpoints is just rescaled Bergman projection, while transport along geodesics with one or two endpoints on the boundary yields the well-known Segal--Bargmann and Fourier transforms, respectively.
 These results were recently extended by Wu to the case of linear quantization of fermions \cite{Wu10}.
 In the usual (bosonic) case, one may then quotient by the action of $\mathbb{Z}^{2n},$ as done by Baier and the second two authors in \cite{Baier-Mourao-Nunes}, to study degenerations of complex structures on abelian varieties at the level of $\vartheta$-functions.
 In a different direction, in \cite{Florentino-Matias-Mourao-Nunes05} and \cite{Florentino-Matias-Mourao-Nunes06}, Florentino, Matias and the second two authors studied the corrected quantum connection on a one-dimensional family of complex structures on the complexification of a compact Lie group which degenerates to the vertical polarization of the cotangent bundle of the underlying real Lie group; here, again, parallel transport with respect to the quantum connection yields the (generalized) Segal--Bargmann--Hall transform.
-In a slightly different direction, Lempert and Sz\H{o}ke have recently studied the bundle of quantizations associated to a family of adapted-type complex structures on Grauert tubes of compact, real-analytic Riemannian manifolds \cite{Lempert-Szoke10}.
+In related work, Lempert and Sz\H{o}ke have recently studied the bundle of quantizations associated to a family of adapted-type complex structures on Grauert tubes of compact, real-analytic Riemannian manifolds \cite{Lempert-Szoke10}, although they use a Chern-type connection rather than the BKS construction considered here.